Black Hills: Exploration and treaties

 François and Louis de La Vérendrye probably traveled near the Black Hills in 1743.
 Fur trappers and traders also had some dealings with the American Indians that lived there.

-Americans settlers increasingly encroached on Lakota territory.
-In order to secure safe passage of settlers on the Oregon Trail, and to end intertribal warfare, the United States government proposed the Fort Laramie Treaty of 1868, which established the Great Sioux Reservation west of the Missouri River and acknowledged indigenous control of the Black Hills.
-The treaty protected the Black Hills "forever" from American settlers.
-Both the Sioux and Cheyenne also claimed rights to the land, saying that their cultures considered it the axis mundi, or sacred center of the world.
+In the mid-nineteenth century, Americans settlers increasingly encroached on indigenous territory, prompting hostilities between the natives and newcomers.
+In order to secure safe passage of settlers on the Oregon Trail, and also to end intertribal warfare, the United States government and native tribes negotiated the 1851 First Treaty of Fort Laramie.
+In it, the Black Hills were recognized as the exclusive territory of the Lakota.
+The Cheyenne and Arapaho, who had claims of their own in the Black Hills, were not granted land rights in the area, and were consigned to territories elsewhere.

+Violations of the 1851 treaty, notably the Grattan massacre, led to a series of conflicts known as the Sioux Wars.
+These wars were settled by the Second Treaty of Fort Laramie in 1868, creating the Great Sioux Reservation west of the Missouri River, in which the Black Hills were situated.
+The 1868 treaty also allowed the Northern Arapaho to settle on the Sioux reservation, but they declined to do so because they did not want to live as a small group among a larger and more powerful tribe.
+The treaty protected the Black Hills "forever" from American settlers, but remained in force for less than a decade before further developments would lead to violations of the treaty by settlers and the US government.

+Black Hills gold rush and American seizure

 Although rumors of gold in the Black Hills had circulated for decades (see Thoen Stone and Pierre-Jean De Smet), confirmation of the deposits came first in 1874, when Brevet Major General George Armstrong Custer of the 7th US Cavalry led an expedition there and discovered gold in French Creek.
 An official announcement of gold was made by the newspaper reporters accompanying the expedition.
 The following year, the Newton-Jenney Party conducted the first detailed survey of the Black Hills.
 The surveyor for the party, Valentine McGillycuddy, became the first European American to ascend to the top of Black Elk Peak.
 This highest point in the Black Hills is 7242 ft above sea level.

 During the 1875–1878 gold rush thousands of miners went to the Black Hills; in 1880, the area was the most densely populated part of the Dakota Territory.
 Three large towns developed in the Northern Hills: Deadwood, Central City, and Lead.
 Around these clustered groups of smaller gold camps, towns, and villages.
 Hill City and Custer City sprang up in the Southern Hills.
 Railroads were quickly constructed to the previously remote area.
 From 1880 onward the gold mines yielded about $4,000,000 annually, and the silver mines about $3,000,000 annually.